Skip to sub navigation Skip to main content

 Introduction

 It was outlined as an action in our Economic Recovery Plan to create an “Education and Skills Improvement Strategy”.
-Ashfield’s Education and Skills Improvement Strategy has been developed with partners from across the district to improve the local careers and advisory services, align skills provisions to local employment needs, and to ensure that residents are able to access the opportunities on their doorstep.
+Ashfield’s Education and Skills Improvement Strategy has been developed with partners from across the district to improve the local careers and advisory services, align skills provisions to local employment needs, and ensure that residents are able to access the opportunities on their doorstep.

 Our vision is that by 2031 Ashfield will have a high quality, local education and skills offer that is accessible and responsive to resident and employer needs.
 This offer will support all residents to build resilience and develop valuable workplace skills for a strong local economy now and in the future.

-The skills landscape is changing; Our Education and Skills Improvement Strategy is also a local response to the findings of the data that emerged from the UK Prosperity Index 2021 – putting education as an area for improvement and investment within the district (you can see more from the UK Prosperity Index 2022 findings in Part 1 - Annex of indicators).
+The skills landscape is changing.
+Our Education and Skills Improvement Strategy is also a local response to the findings of the data that emerged from the UK Prosperity Index 2021 – putting education as an area for improvement and investment within the district (you can see more from the UK Prosperity Index 2022 findings in Part 1 - Annex of indicators).
 Our local Education and Skills Improvement Strategy will help us form new partnerships with local stakeholders and take new approaches to skills delivery.
-The strategy will enable the district to speak with one voice to current and future funders about the needs of businesses, residents, and local providers, ensuring that our local providers are well positioned to access resource in the future.
+The strategy will enable the district to speak with one voice to current and future investors about the needs of businesses, residents, and local providers, ensuring that our local providers are well positioned to access resource in the future.

 Education and Skills Improvement Strategy themes

-• Talent attraction and retention
+• talent attraction and retention

-• Skills to meet demand
+• skills to meet demand

-• Skills for future growth
+• skills for future growth.

 The purpose of this delivery plan is to detail how our local Education and Skills Partnerships will work together to achieve our skills priorities.
-It identifies the activity that is already taking place to achieve our goals and ambitions, the impact we want to have and the activity we commit to undertake collaboratively.
+It identifies the activity that is already taking place to achieve our goals and ambitions, the impact we want to have, and the activity we commit to undertake collaboratively.

 The lifetime of the Education and Skills Improvement Strategy will be for 10 years, where we will identify key objectives that we want to achieve.
 However, the strategy is a flexible document that can change over the time.